energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

     \forall eut \in EUT, \forall j \in \text{TECH OF EUT} (eut)

-To represent the Belgian energy system in 2015,
-Eq. :eq:`eq:fmin_max_perc` imposes the relative share of a technology in its sector.
+To represent the national energy system under study, Eq. :eq:`eq:fmin_max_perc` imposes the relative share of a technology in its sector.
 Eq. :eq:`eq:fmin_max_perc` is complementary to